lonesomebronco/CLOUD-COMPUTING/README.md

-Finally, we present a Firefox application as a service run using docker containers, using SSH which eliminates the need for organizations to install and run applications on their computers or in their own data centers.
+Finally, we present a Firefox application as a service run using docker containers, using SSH which eliminates the need for organizations to install and run applications on their computers or in their own data centers. <br />
 Keywords— Software as a Service (SaaS), Containerization, Secure Shell (SSH) and X11 Forwarding